 For a Raritan's floor water sensor, the normal state must be set to Normally Closed, which means no water is detected.

-Note: See Configuring a Contact Closure Sensor for information on setting the normal state or dip switch.
+Note: See Environmental Sensors Guide for information on setting the normal state or dip switch.
+This guide can be downloaded from the Raritan website's PX2 Support Files page